simongarisch/contracts/README_continuous_integration.md

 - Travis
 - Shippable

-because hey allow to run on multiple versions of Python.
+because they allow to run on multiple versions of Python.

 Patches are welcome to fix the failing cases!